-Weekend snow eyes major Northeast cities from Boston to New York City
+Weekend snow eyes major Northeast cities as Winter Weather alerts issued from Boston to Philadelphia

 Major Northeast cities like Philadelphia, Boston and New York could see a few inches of snow by Sunday afternoon.

-On Saturday, patches of the interior Northeast will see light snow accumulations, with the most significant chance of snow falling to the north and west of Washington, D.C. up into Maine
+On Saturday, patches of the interior Northeast are seeing light snow, with the most significant chance of snow falling to the north and west of Washington, D.C. up into Maine.

 According to the FOX Forecast Center, 2-4 inches of snow is possible in those areas, with locally higher amounts possible.

-Winter Weather alerts are in effect Saturday for small patches of the interior Northeast.
+Winter Weather alerts are in effect Saturday for parts of the interior Northeast.

 (FOX Weather)